whatisnuclear/website/index.md

-Because nuclear fuel contains so much more energy in a small mass than anything else, it's possible to keep all the byproducts accounted for and out of the biosphere, in strong contrast to fossil and bio fuels which release much of their combustion wastes into the air.
-Additionally, splitting atoms doesn't make carbon dioxide, so nuclear power is a solution to climate change.
+Because nuclear fuel contains so much more energy in a small mass than anything else, it's possible to keep all the byproducts accounted for and out of the biosphere, in strong contrast to fossil and biofuels which release much of their combustion wastes into the air.
+Additionally, splitting atoms doesn't make carbon dioxide, so nuclear power is a potential global solution to climate change.

 <figure>
 <a href="/img/lifecycle-carbon-emissions-300dpi.png"><img class="img-responsive